bucketco/bucket-javascript-sdk/packages/browser-sdk/README.md

 Event listeners allow for capturing various events occurring in the `BucketClient`.
 This is useful to build integrations with other system or for various debugging purposes.
 There are 5 kinds of events:

-- FeaturesUpdated
-- User
-- Company
-- Check
+- `configCheck`: Your code used a feature config
+- `enabledCheck`: Your code checked whether a specific feature should be enabled
+- `featuresUpdated`: Features were updated.
+Either because they were loaded as part of initialization or because the user/company updated
+- `user`: User information updated (similar to the `identify` call used in tracking terminology)
+- `company`: Company information updated (sometimes to the `group` call used in tracking terminology)
-- Track
+- `track`: Track event occurred.

 Use the `on()` method to add an event listener to respond to certain events.
 See the API reference for details on each hook.